btsecom/docs/source/futures/en/index.html.md

 }
 ```

-All futures positions will be pushed periodically via this topic.
+All futures positions will be pushed via this topic once the position changes.
 If the user reduces the position to 0, the topic will push data with the totalContracts value of 0 once.

 ### Response Content